Not so long ago, being green was a fringe movement.

 It’s also about community action for us.

 You may have cycled the Tofino Multi-Use Path on one of our Beach Cruisers.
 Starting in 2008, we led our first Earth Day clean-up of this popular corridor.
 Our annual golf tournament has raised over $120,000.00 for the local high school’s athletics programs, and we contribute funds and time to operate various not-for-profit festivals in Tofino.
+Our inaugural Surfrider Sessions Gala Dinner held in March 2018 (stay tuned for 2019 details!) helped raise over $22,000 for our local Pacific Rim Surfrider Foundation.

-And What’s this we hear about UNESCO?
+And what’s this we hear about UNESCO?

 That’s right, Clayoquot Sound was designated a UNESCO Biosphere Reserve by the United Nations in 2000.
 This essentially means that the area, spanning 864,734 acres and including Tofino and its beaches, is viewed as a living laboratory for people and nature where an exchange of ideas about conservation and sustainability is practiced and encouraged.
 This designation is largely symbolic but serves as a reminder to all of us living and visiting Tofino that it is indeed a rare mix of ecosystems – mainly temperate coastal rainforest, ocean, and rocky coastal shores - worthy of respect.

-On that note, rest assured that our Green Team of volunteers from every Inn department is always seeking out new ways of carrying forward the legacy of respect founded by the McDiarmid family’s vision - and those first cedar planks laid in 1995.
+Our location allows us to attract like minded individuals passionate about furthering our efforts toward environmental and community sustainability.
+Our onsite Green Committee hold monthly meetings to share ideas and identify best practices for employees and the Inn.
+Rest assured that our Green Team of volunteers from every Inn department is always seeking out new ways of carrying forward the legacy of respect founded by the McDiarmid family’s vision - and those first cedar planks laid in 1995.